CombineCommunity/CombineExt/README.md

 fourth.send(4)
 ```

-You may also use `.zip()` directly on an array of publishers with the same output and failure types, e.g.
+You may also use `.zip()` directly on a collection of publishers with the same output and failure types, e.g.

 ```swift
 [first, second, third, fourth]